Salesforce-org-Impact-Labs/01HousingandHomelessness/docs/client-profile.md

 # Client Profile Builder flow

-There is a flow/flow template called **Client Profile**.
-It makes some basic assumptions
+The Client Profile Builder flow template  makes three assumptions.

-1. You are capturing client information on Contat
+1. You capture client information on Contact.
-2. You are using the Other Address to store their physical address
+2. You use the Other Address field to store the physical address.
-3. You are not saving the employment/housing information in your org
+3. You don’t save employment/housing information in your Salesforce org.

-This is implemented as a flow so that you can easily customize it.
-For example, you can modify the flow to
+You can easily customize the flow to do the following.

-1. Save the housing/employment information into a field in your org
+1. Save the housing/employment information into a field in Salesforce.
-2. Grab address and DOB information from something besides the standard contact fields, or from other objects
+2. Get address and date of birth information from locations other than the standard contact fields, or from other objects.